Support our Nation today - please donate here

 Ella Groves

-New Welsh school food regulations could influence the availability of plant-based meal choices for learners a vegan doctor has shared.
+New Welsh school food regulations could influence the availability of plant-based meal choices for learners according to the world’s oldest vegan charity.

 The new Welsh Healthy Eating in Schools Regulations for maintained primary schools are due to come into effect at the end of October 2026 and are designed to strengthen healthy eating in schools.